kevinchilds/Notes/Java/BASICS.md

 You can refer back to any of these values by referencing the variable name.

 ### What is an array?
+If we want to store multiple values of one datatype, we use an array.
 An array is a grouping of like datatypes sequential in memory.
-We can use any of the datatypes above and add [] after the datatype to turn it an array.
 Arrays are of fixed length so once you defined the size you cannot increase the size
 ```Java
 int[] arr = {23,4,13,36}; //array size = 4;
 int[] arr2 = new int[100]; //array size = 100.
 This line did not defined any values in the array.
 It just created 100 places in memory next to eachother to store int values later